 BIO100 Survey of Bioscience

-A survey course of the basic principles of the life sciences.
-Examines cellular, organismal, population and community biology based on the unifying concept of evolution.
-This course may not be taken for credit if SCI161 and/or SCI162, or their equivalents, have been completed.
+Introduction to the scientific method and the basic principles of the life sciences.
+Examination of cellular, organismal, population, and community biology based on the unifying concept of evolution.
+This course may not be taken for credit if BIO161 and/or BIO162, or their equivalents, have been completed.

 - Apply hypothesis formulation and hypothesis testing by the scientific method.

 - Describe the structure and cellular function of biologically important molecules, including carbohydrates, lipids, proteins, and nucleic acids.